Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 The preamble to the CER Act states that the Government of Canada is committed to achieving reconciliation with First Nations, the Métis, and the Inuit through renewed nation-to-nation, government-to-government and Inuit-Crown relationships based on recognition of rights, respect, cooperation and partnership.
 The CER exercises its powers and performs its duties in a manner that respects and furthers this commitment.

-Consistent with the above commitment, section 57 of the CER Act provides that the CER must establish an advisory committee (IAC) for the purpose of enhancing the involvement of the Indigenous peoples of Canada and Indigenous organizations in respect of CER-regulated facilities.
-Membership of the IAC must include at least one person recommended by each of an Indigenous organization that represents the interests of First Nations, an Indigenous organization that represents the interests of the Inuit, and an Indigenous organization that represents the interests of the Métis.
+Consistent with the above commitment, section 57 of the CER Act requires that the CER establish an advisory committee for the purpose of enhancing the involvement of Indigenous Peoples and Indigenous organizations in respect of pipelines, power lines and offshore renewable energy projects as well as abandoned pipelines under Part 2 of the CER Act; Part 2 addresses safety, security and protection of persons, property and environment.
+Section 57 further provides that membership of the IAC must include at least one person recommended by each of an Indigenous organization that represents the interests of First Nations, an Indigenous organization that represents the interests of the Inuit, and an Indigenous organization that represents the interests of the Métis.

 3.7.1 Indigenous Advisory Committee

 The IAC is an integral part of the CER’s governance structure.
-Its overarching mandate is to advise the Board, for the benefit of the entire CER, on how the CER can build new relationships with Indigenous peoples.
-The IAC’s work is grounded in reconciliation, with the UN Declaration, Truth and Reconciliation Commission’s Calls to Action, and Principles Respecting the Government of Canada’s Relationship with Indigenous peoples forming the foundation and providing the roadmap for the IAC’s work.
+Its overarching mandate is to advise the Board, for the benefit of the entire CER, on how the CER can build new relationships with Indigenous Peoples.
+The IAC’s work is grounded in Reconciliation, with the United Nations Declaration on the Rights of Indigenous Peoples, the Truth and Reconciliation Commission’s Calls to Action, and the Principles Respecting the Government of Canada’s Relationship with Indigenous Peoples forming the foundation and providing the roadmap for the IAC’s work.
 The Board and IAC share the goals of establishing strong relationships, and ensuring the IAC’s advice has a meaningful, timely and measurable impact on the CER’s strategies and work.

-The IAC is not a decision-making body, nor does it engage in CER operational matters or provide advice on any particular decision, order or recommendation made by the Commission or other CER adjudicative decision-makers.
+The IAC is not a decision-making body, nor does it engage or provide advice on any particular decision, order or recommendation made by the Commission or other CER adjudicative decision-makers.
+The IAC operates to protect adjudicative independence by:

 IAC membership reflects Canada’s diversity of Indigenous communities, languages, genders, geographies, and skills and expertise.
 IAC membership includes one directly recommended member from each of the Assembly of First Nations, Inuit Tapiriit Kanatami, and the Métis National Council.